Geopolitical Report 2785-2598 Volume 12 Issue 4

 Author: Silvia Boltuc

 The meeting between the Iranian Foreign Affairs Minister Amir Abdollahian and his Russian counterpart Sergey Lavrov highlights that Iran seeks to strengthen its cooperation with Russia to support its new foreign policy based on regional cooperation and commercial trade.

 As reported in previous monitoring articles, the Islamic Republic of Iran promotes safe corridors and stability in the target areas to support its import-export activities.
 Furthermore, Tehran interprets the collaboration with crucial Eurasian players such as the Russian Federation to counter Turkmenistan, Uzbekistan, and Pakistan’s attempt to cut Iran off regional trade routes (How Afghanistan is influencing the Turkmenistan-Uzbekistan cooperation).
 In this context, Iran is looking into regional politics to stabilise its position in strategic areas as Iraq, Afghanistan, and the South Caucasus.

-Iran hopes that Moscow will play an active role in dealing with terrorist attacks against its nuclear plants (Tehran accused Israel to conduct military operations against its nuclear facilities).
+Iran hopes that Moscow will actively deal with terrorist attacks against its nuclear plants (Tehran accused Israel of conducting military operations against its nuclear facilities).
 Recently, the country contested the legitimacy of the U.S. sanctions and the excessive Western demands in the negotiations for the JCPOA.
 Furthermore, Tehran questioned the modus operandi of the International Atomic Energy Agency (IAEA).